rweigel/stats/hw.md

 ## Reading

 Read Chapter 7 of [Devore](https://drive.google.com/file/d/1szqKzodtocD8sMhvx7SzGJgqG-PNd2vb★★★★remove★★★★).
-In class, I will ask how we could use the bootstrap method (both non--parametric or parametric) to check the claims in the chapter such as 7.5, 7.10, 7.15, and 7.17.
+In class, I will ask how we could use the bootstrap method (both non--parametric or parametric) to check the claims in the chapter such as Equations 7.5, 7.10, 7.15, and 7.17.